Twarner491/TeddyWarner.org/docs/Projects/ParametricGenerator.md

 </center>

+!!! abstract "Project Origins"

     I originally set out to make this generator due to a need for a lower profile cap for the isopropyl alcohol bottle I keep next to my printer.
 The thread profile of this bottle is rather abnormal, and thus I found myself finding thread component values with [standard Metric thread profile](https://amesweb.info/Screws/metric-thread-profile-form-formula.aspx) equations, the same used by the generator.

-Following the standard Metric thread profile (displayed in the diagram below)...
+Following the standard Metric thread profile[^1] (displayed in the diagram below)...

 <center>